Promoting Freedom for Creative Architecture

 Rectangles

-To make a standard size rectangle, you'll need two and a quarter yards of fabric.
-Using a sewing machine, sew one side of the mat using a straight stitch.
-Leaving a five-inch gap in the middle, pull the corners through.
+To craft a standard-sized rectangle placemat, you'll require two and a quarter yards of fabric.
+Simply use a sewing machine to sew one side with a straight stitch.
+Don't forget to leave a five-inch gap in the middle for easy turning of the corners.

 Rounds